-A job seeker sent an email describing recent abuse at the hands of an incompetent recruiter in Cape Town.
+A job seeker emailed about recruitment abuse in Cape Town.
 It’s abuse because the applicant suffered at the hands of a recruitment thug who failed to conduct themselves according to a standard befitting professionals.

-It’s true, South Africa’s recruitment industry is a sharp reminder of the slave trade that was once an essential feature in Cape Town’s history.
+It’s true, South Africa’s recruitment industry is a sharp reminder of slave trade once an essential feature of Cape Town culture.
 Removing choices from potential labour markets dates back to the 1650’s and continues to inform current practices.
-Current inequality data illustrates how recruiters, like slave traders, are solely motivated to price flesh and lure unsuspecting victims (applicants) into unlawful traps resulting in prejudiced job offers.
+Does inequality data illustrate how recruiters, like slave traders, are solely motivated to price flesh and lure unsuspecting victims (applicants) into unlawful traps resulting in prejudiced job offers?

-Lack of human resource management professional standards allows unqualified, Constitutionally destructive practitioners to enter the field.
+Lack of human resource management professional standards allows unlicensed, Constitutionally destructive practitioners to enter the field.